ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="1117"></a>
 #### Trace Flag: 1117
-Function: When a file in the filegroup meets the autogrow threshold, all files in the filegroup grow.<br />
+Function: When a file in the filegroup meets the autogrow threshold, all files in the filegroup grow.
+This trace flag affects all databases and is recommended only if every database is safe to be grow all files in a filegroup by the same amount.<br />
-**Note: Beginning with SQL Server 2016 this behavior is controlled by the AUTOGROW_SINGLE_FILE and AUTOGROW_ALL_FILES option of ALTER DATABASE, and trace flag 1117 has no affect.
+**Note: Beginning with SQL Server 2016 this behavior is controlled by the `AUTOGROW_SINGLE_FILE` and `AUTOGROW_ALL_FILES` option of `ALTER DATABASE`, and trace flag 1117 has no affect.
 For more information, see [ALTER DATABASE File and Filegroup Options (Transact-SQL)](https://docs.microsoft.com/en-us/sql/t-sql/statements/alter-database-transact-sql-file-and-filegroup-options).**<br />
 Link: https://www.littlekendra.com/2017/01/03/parallelism-and-tempdb-data-file-usage-in-sql-server/<br />
 Link: [SQL Server 2016 : Getting tempdb a little more right]<br />